TheDroidbrand/Multimodal-Sentiment-Analysis-API/README.md

 1. Clone the Repository
-Clone the backend repository to your local machine:
+Clone the backend repository to your local machine: git clone https://github.com/your-username/sentiment-analyzer.git cd sentiment-analyzer/backend

-bash
-Copy
-Edit
-git clone https://github.com/your-username/sentiment-analyzer.git
-cd sentiment-analyzer/backend
-2. Set Up a Virtual Environment (Recommended)
+3. Set Up a Virtual Environment (Recommended)
 It’s a good practice to use a virtual environment for your project to keep dependencies isolated.
 Run these commands to create and activate one:

-bash
-Copy
-Edit
-# Create virtual environment
+Create virtual environment
 python3 -m venv venv

-# Activate virtual environment
+ Activate virtual environment
 source venv/bin/activate
 You’ll know the virtual environment is active when the prompt changes to include (venv).

 3. Install Dependencies
-Now, install all the required dependencies (including TensorFlow and others you mentioned):
+Now, install all the required dependencies (including TensorFlow and others you mentioned): pip install -r requirements.txt

-bash
-Copy
-Edit
-pip install -r requirements.txt
 If the requirements.txt file doesn't exist, you can install the dependencies manually.
-Here's the basic list including TensorFlow, FastAPI, and other necessary packages:
+Here's the basic list including TensorFlow, FastAPI, and other necessary packages: pip install fastapi uvicorn tensorflow pydantic

-bash
-Copy
-Edit
-pip install fastapi uvicorn tensorflow pydantic
 🛠️ Common Missing Dependencies
 If you have additional dependencies that were needed (e.g., for audio or visual analysis), you can manually add them to the requirements.txt.
-Some common ones might be:

-bash
-Copy
-Edit
-pip install torch librosa opencv-python
+Some common ones might be: pip install torch librosa opencv-python
 Make sure that you have all the required dependencies listed in your requirements.txt or installed via pip.

 4. Run the FastAPI Server
-Start the server with the following command:
+Start the server with the following command: uvicorn main:app --reload

-bash
-Copy
-Edit
-uvicorn main:app --reload
-This will launch the server at:
+This will launch the server at: http://127.0.0.1:8000

-cpp
-Copy
-Edit
-http://127.0.0.1:8000
 📄 View the Docs
 Once the server is running, you can view the interactive API documentation in your browser: